vladigleba/vladigleba.github.io/posts/basics/messiah.md

 Long before Jesus was born, the prophet Micah foretold that Jesus would be born in the town of Bethlehem.

-## What was said about the manner of His conception?
+## What would be the manner of His conception?

 > Therefore the Lord himself shall give you a sign; Behold, a *virgin shall conceive, and bear a son*, and shall call his name Immanuel.
 {% ct 'Isaiah 7:14' %}